 Bemidji Car Pursuit Leads to Arrest

-A Beltrami County deputy deployed Stop Stix, which deflated both passenger side tires on the the suspects vehicle at the intersection of Bemidji Avenue and Gidden Road.
-According to the news release Light continued northbound on Bemidji Avenue to Sumac Road where he was stopped.
+A Beltrami County deputy deployed Stop Stix, which deflated both passenger side tires on the suspect’s vehicle at the intersection of Bemidji Avenue and Glidden Road.
+According to the news release, Light continued northbound on Bemidji Avenue to Sumac Road where he was stopped.

-According to the Bemidji police department, Light was arrested without further incident and was transported to the Beltrami County jail and is awaiting formal charges by the Beltrami County Attorney’s Office.
+According to the Bemidji Police Department, Light was arrested without further incident and was transported to the Beltrami County Jail, where he is awaiting formal charges by the Beltrami County Attorney’s Office.

 Recent Comments on Lakeland PBS